 Professional Development Opportunities

-Join MSM for this Virtual Program!
+Join MSM for the Virtual Fall Speaker Series!

 When

-Tuesday, March 12, 2024
+Tuesday, October 8, 2024

-Tuesday, March 19, 2024
+Tuesday, October 22, 2024

 Can't make these dates?
 This series will be recorded and shared with registrants the day after the live event.